seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「I understand how you feel, but I don't think it makes sense for you to rush out when we don't know who is where and doing what.
 It would be more useful to contact the knights at the dormitory and order them to gather information, or to preemptively prepare for any communication from Rozemyne and be flexible in our response.」

 「It is exactly as Florencia-sama says.
-We will receive immediate notification if something happens to the princess.
+We will receive immediate notification if something happens to Rozemyne-himesama.
 We must finish changing clothes and having breakfast first, otherwise we won't be able to act in case of an emergency.」

 The two of them rejected my idea of visiting the Royal Academy, urging me to change and have breakfast quickly.
 Florencia smiled and returned to her room with Maxine, saying, "See you at the breakfast table."